Shouldering the Load: Planning for Added Network Capacity

-Phase 1: Identify Resources and Acceptable Thresholds
+Phase 1: Identification of Resources and Thresholds

-Unsurprisingly, the first step of the process requires a clear picture of where the network stands today.
+Unsurprisingly, the first step of the network capacity planning process requires a clear picture of where the network stands today.
 Ideally, an organization can easily identify their current resources and thresholds to have a view of its current capacity.
 Our survey also revealed that 61 percent of engineers and managers did not have the network documentation required to gain insight into their network’s current capacity and thresholds.

 With NetBrain, leading organizations are automating network diagrams to make this process extremely efficient.
-NetBrain can automate documentation, creating accurate maps and inventory reports of all devices and links with color-coded legends highlighting current capacities.
+NetBrain can automate documentation, creating accurate network maps and inventory reports of all devices and links with color-coded legends highlighting current capacities.
 The key for any organization is to have clear visibility into the network, making the identification process far simpler.

-Phase 2: Discover Current and Transient Hotspots
+Phase 2: Discovery of Current and Transient Hotspots

-Identifying hotspots is critical in the capacity planning process, as this allows organizations to identify where added capacity is needed.
+Identifying hotspots is critical in the network capacity planning process, as this allows organizations to identify where added capacity is needed.
 For even the most experienced network engineers, identifying transient hotspots can be challenging but it’s important that organizations uncover devices operating outside of acceptable thresholds.
 By automating diagnoses with NetBrain, monitoring tools can constantly poll devices, using triggered runbooks to perform periodic sampling and generate required data with minimal impact to the network.

 Once organizations understand their network resources and identify hotspots and devices operating outside of acceptable thresholds, the next troubleshooting steps would seem to be relatively simple.
 Unfortunately, one of the biggest roadblocks that organizations face in the third phase is understanding the network context.
 It is difficult to understand the business impact of a hotspot on critical operations without being able to see the network context.

-By dynamically mapping traffic flows with NetBrain, this is an easier process.
+By dynamically mapping network traffic flows with NetBrain, this is an easier process.
 Network teams can understand critical application flows so they can prioritize monitoring and capacity upgrades minimizing the impact of capacity deficiencies in critical applications.